StepSisStuck/REAL-free-image-converter/README.md

 ## Why This Converter?

 Many online converters process your files on remote servers, leaving you with privacy concerns—even if they claim to delete your files afterward.
-With Free Image Converter, everything is done locally.
+With REAL Free Image Converter, everything is done locally.
 This means:

 - **Total Privacy:** Your files never leave your device.
 - **Trust & Transparency:** No data is sent to any external server.